okta/okta-sdk-dotnet/docs/UserApi.md

 List all Identity Providers

-Lists the IdPs associated with the user.
+Lists the IdPs associated with the user

 ### Example
 ```csharp